An automated check suite

 Inventory

 Missing or extra parts.
 Labels by bounding-box signature, counts against expected.
+Per-region (axis-aligned) constraints supported.

 Interference